ManuelMeraz-Home/Desktop/README.md

     `project my_project`

-    `WORKSPACE` is now `$HOME/projects/my_project/`
+    `PROJECT` is now `$HOME/projects/my_project/`

 3. `PROJECT_INCLUDE_DIRS`: This environment variable is set alongside `PROJECT` and is an environment variable with all the include directories (directories that contain header files) in the project directory.
 This variable contains `-isystem` previous to each include directory and can be passed directly as a flag to any C/C++ compiler.
 I typically use it for `YouCompleteMe` with vim.

+    If using the `.vim` submodule with vim, and you have a `compilation_databse.json` file generated for `clang` tools,        then I have a script in there that automatically extracts all the header data and gives it to the `Ale` linters (a vim plugin) for very nice linting.
+Used for C/C++ projects.